your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/monsters.md

 A monster with the innate ability to cast spells has the Innate Spellcasting special trait.
 Unless noted otherwise, an innate spell of 1st level or higher is always cast at its lowest possible level and can't be cast at a higher level.
 If a monster has a cantrip where its level matters and no level is given, use the monster's challenge rating.

 An innate spell can have special rules or restrictions.
-For example, a drow mage can innately cast the _Levitate_ spell, but the spell has a "self only" restriction, which means that the spell affects only the drow mage.
+For example, a drow mage can innately cast the [[levitate|Levitate]] spell, but the spell has a "self only" restriction, which means that the spell affects only the drow mage.

 A monster's innate spells can't be swapped out with other spells.
 If a monster's innate spells don't require attack rolls, no attack bonus is given for them.